Get Started

 - Or use it as part of the ready-made admin panel in Workflow Server.

-Once you have a Scheme, you can store it, version it, and reuse it across many processes.
+Once you have a scheme, you can store it, version it, and reuse it across many processes.

-Scheme changes happen
+Scheme changes handled gracefully

 Workflows evolve.
 Policies change.
 Teams change.
 Your Scheme will change too.